skip to main content

 Contact information

-Using a personal email address — like a Gmail or Hotmail account — instead of a business one is another red flag.
+Using a personal email address — like a Gmail or Hotmail account — instead of a business email address is another red flag.
 They may also contact you from a mobile phone number, or even text you.
 Looking up their phone number online is an easy way to tell whether it’s linked to a legitimate business or not.

 How can you avoid being duped by a ghost broker?